19th-century domes: Religious and royal buildings

-The Royal Stables at Brighton Pavilion was designed by William Porden and built from 1804 to 1808 in an Orientalist style for the Prince of Wales.
-The circular courtyard of the stable block, 85 feet (25.9 meters) in diameter, was domed with laminated timber and glass, evidently inspired by the similar dome over the Halle aux blés in Paris.
+The Royal Stables at Brighton Pavilion were designed by William Porden and built from 1804 to 1808 in an Orientalist style for the Prince of Wales.
+The circular courtyard of the stable block, 85 ft in diameter, was domed with laminated timber and glass, evidently inspired by the similar dome over the Halle aux blés in Paris.
 The three-layer wooden ribs were supported horizontally by wooden purlins and iron chains.
 An oculus was covered by a lantern shaped as a coronet on the exterior.
 It was converted into a concert hall in 1934 and redecorated in an Art Deco style.

 The rotunda dome of the Church of the Holy Sepulchre in Jerusalem was replaced from 1808 to 1810 after a fire and replaced again from 1868 to 1870.
 The dome completed in 1870 was a Russian design made with wrought iron arches.

 Kazan Cathedral and Saint Isaac's Cathedral (background) in Russia.

 Iron domes offered the lightness of timber construction along with incombustibility and higher strength, allowing for larger spans.
 Because domes themselves were relatively rare, the first examples made from iron date well after iron began to be used as a structural material.
 Iron was used in place of wood where fire resistance was a priority.
 In Russia, which had large supplies of iron, some of the earliest examples of the material's architectural use can be found.
 Andrey Voronikhin built a large wrought iron dome over Kazan Cathedral in Saint Petersburg.
 Built between 1806 and 1811, the 17.7 m outer dome of the cathedral was one of the earliest iron domes.
 The iron outer dome covers two masonry inner domes and is made of 15 mm thick sheets set end to end.

 St. George's Church in Edinburgh was built from 1811 to 1814 by Robert Reid with a dome modeled after that of St. Paul's Cathedral.
 An early example of an iron dome in Britain is the fanciful iron-framed dome over the central building of the Royal Pavilion in Brighton, begun in 1815 by John Nash, the personal architect of King George IV.
 The dome was not one of the prominent onion domes but instead the dome-like structure of twelve cast iron ribs resting on cast iron columns over Henry Holland's earlier saloon.
 It was completed in 1818–1819.